MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

 Images
 -------

-:class:`UIButton <.UIButton>` accepts images specified in the theme via an 'images' block.
+:class:`UIButton <pygame_gui.elements.UIButton>` accepts images specified in the theme via an 'images' block.
 An 'images' block has these parameters:

  - "**normal_image**" - The image displayed in the buttons default state.
 It has the following block of sub-parameters: